killvxk/kkvpn_client/README.md

 configuration to operate - connection is set up using generated connection strings, making setup easy and quick.

-A BSc Thesis - temporarily written in Polish.
+A BSc Thesis - temporarily the interface language is Polish.
 Will be translated to English, once BSc has been obtained :)

 Created by Kajetan Bancerz